ymk12345/Xenopus_analysis/README.md

 1) Segmentation and quantification of 18 hour long recordings of single male calling: spectral and temporal characterization

-2) Filtering and Genotyping of extremely low coverage (.01x) wgs samples across candidate, species-specific nucleotide variants identified from >10x coverage dataset of X.laevis and X.petersii.
+2) Filtering and Genotyping of extremely low coverage (.01x) wgs samples across candidate, species-specific nucleotide variants identified from >10x coverage dataset of X.laevis and X.petersii and 0.5x coverage of F1 hybrids.

 3) Pruning any variants where there is no read coverage across all samples.